-Given that I’m currently promoting the upcoming release of my Low Sodium Cookbook For Beginners, it would be a missed opportunity for me not to take a couple of hundred words to discuss one of the most popular trends in the world of sodium.
+Given that I’m currently promoting the upcoming release of my 30-Minute DASH Diet Cookbook, it would be a missed opportunity for me not to take a couple of hundred words to discuss one of the most popular trends in the world of salt & sodium.

 Pink Himalayan Salt.

 If you’ve read my latest book press release, you will know that the management of your dietary sodium intake is a central component to successfully enjoying the blood pressure lowering and overall health benefits of the DASH diet.